eclipse-orbit/orbit/Bundle-checklist.md

 it.
-Please update `releng/aggregationfeature/feature.xml` in [orbit-recipes](https://git.eclipse.org/c/orbit/orbit-recipes.git/) with an entry for your new bundle. (you don't need one for the source bundle) Changes to the Orbit feature are done in the master branch on Git.
+Please update `releng/aggregationfeature/feature.xml` in [orbit-recipes](https://git.eclipse.org/c/orbit/orbit-recipes.git/) with an entry for your new bundle. (you don't need one for the source bundle) Changes to the Orbit feature are done in the main branch on Git.

 <plugin id="javax.servlet" version="2.3.0.qualifier" />